Cancer is a complex disease. In fact, it is really many diseases with one thing in common— cancer cells have a communication problem.

 Imagine your body is a night club.
 Lymphocytes are the bouncers, keeping out the riff-raff.
 They kick out damaged cells, keeping the place hopping.
 Cancer cells (immature things that they are) sneak past the bouncers by secreting a chemical that shuts the immune cells or lymphocytes (the bouncers) down as they come to remove the cancer cells from the party.
 Another tactic cancer cells use is hiding long enough to grow into a tumor.

 Cancer cells don’t act the way they should.
 They don’t die when they should.
 They go wherever they please, despite the danger they present to the patient.
 Each type of cancer is unique.
-I describe them as
+I describe them as juvenile delinquent zombies.
+By understanding what we are up against, we can better fight cancer when it presents itself.

 Rapidly dividing cells